Public Policy and Governance

 Get in touch!

 Get in touch!
-To learn more or book an appointment, please call the Program and Events Coordinator, Simone DeFacendis at 416-946-0326 or send an email to publicpolicyundergrad.munk@utoronto.
+To learn more or book an appointment, please call the Program and Events Coordinator, Simone DeFacendis at 416-946-0326 or send an email to publicpolicyundergrad.munk@utoronto.ca

 Admission information

 The undergraduate public policy program is an interdisciplinary, limited enrolment program that accommodates a limited number of students.
 Admission will be determined by a student’s marks in the required first year courses.
 Achieving the minimum required marks does not necessarily guarantee admission to the program in any given year.
-Students enroll after first year, and must meet the prerequisite conditions for all second-year and higher courses.
+Students may enrol after their first or second year of undergraduate studies, and must meet the prerequisite conditions for all second-year and higher courses.

 The undergraduate public policy program will accept applications during the Faculty of Arts & Science's program enrollment periods.
 Students can make their request on ACORN during the following dates: March 3, 2025 – April 25, 2025 and July 5, 2025 – August 19, 2025.